VanThong04/Orcad-Allegro-2-Layers-CNC-Machine-main/README.md

 # CNC Machine Develop Board

-This project, developed by **Mai Xuan Canh**, involves creating a CNC Machine control board using OrCAD/Allegro v17.4 for educational and research purposes at Ho Chi Minh City University of Technology.
+This project, developed by **Huỳnh Văn Thông**, involves creating a CNC Machine control board using OrCAD/Allegro v17.4 for educational and research purposes at Ho Chi Minh City University of Technology.

 ## Introduction